kescardoso/yinnsound/README.md

 ### 4. My WireFrame on Figma (link)

 - [Link to my Wireframe on Figma](https://www.figma.com/proto/SBGSRVoWq5737gajqHsn5VjN/YT?node-id=0%3A1&scaling=min-zoom)
-	- This was my first wireframing experience and it was very positive.
-It took me sometime and frustration to learn how to use Figma, but once I understood it, wireframing became a necessary must.
-After finishing my wireframed mockup website, I felt secure about going into development because I knew exactly the fonts, colors, layouts and the appearance I was going to achieve through developing on Bootstrap.
-I feel wirefraning is a time saver, a space where I can make all the design tests and decisions as well as UX mistakes and fixes, so the developing phase is guided and smooth.
+	- This was my first wire-framing experience and it was very positive.
+It took me sometime and frustration to learn how to use Figma, but once I understood it, wire-framing became a must.
+After finishing my wire-framed mockup website, I felt very good about going into development because I knew exactly the appearance I wanted to achieve with Bootstrap.
+I made some adjustments as I developed the webpage, but wire-framing definitely made the development phase a lot easier and fun!